Section C: Research Students

 The introduction of logbooks for research students was identified by the QAA as a feature of good practice in the School's 2007 Institutional Audit, and all students admitted subsequently have been supplied with a compulsory electronic logbook on the BLE.

-Logbooks can be particularly useful in the unfortunate case that difficulties arise between a student and supervisor; but even when the student's studies are problem-free, they provide a valuable record of discussions, decisions and achievements such as publications and presentations.
-Although completion of the logbook is the responsibility of the student, supervisors may find that their encouragement is needed to ensure its most productive use.
-The logbook should continue to be maintained during periods of approved fieldwork.
+Logbooks have now been replaced with PhD Manager (a password-protected system).
+This is the project management tool used for all PhD students.
+PhD students will record all supervisory meetings and all milestones (e.g. upgrade, annual reports and examination).
+The record of supervision meetings can be particularly useful in the unfortunate case that difficulties arise between a student and supervisor; but even when the student's studies are problem-free, they provide a valuable record of discussions, decisions and achievements such as publications and presentations.
+Completion of all forms on PhD Manager is the joint responsibility of the student and supervisor, supervisors may find that their encouragement is needed to ensure its most productive use.
+The supervisory meeting log should continue to be maintained while the student is enrolled as a PhD student at SOAS.

 C.2.2 Annual reviews

 Details for students and supervisors of other aspects of the examination procedures can be found in the University of London’s publication Regulations for the Degrees of MPhil and PhD.
 Responsibility for the assessment of research degrees remains primarily the responsibility of the University, although from 2008/09 SOAS is responsible for the appointment of examiners, the procedure for which is available on the registry web pages.
-Examiners’ reports from PhD viva examinations are sent to the Registry, who forward them to supervisors and Associate Deans.
-Associate Deans are asked to note any recurrent themes, whether positive or potentially concerning, in their annual reports to LTQC.
-Associate Deans also discuss with the supervisor any cases where the thesis is referred or failed.
+Examiners’ reports from PhD viva examinations are sent to the Registry, who forward them to supervisors and Associate Directors.
+Associate Directors are asked to note any recurrent themes, whether positive or potentially concerning, in their annual reports to TELSOC.
+Associate Directors also discuss with the supervisor any cases where the thesis is referred or failed.